 Determine whether suitable or not suitable for migration

-If you meet ALL 5 standards we will find you suitable for migration.
-If you do not meet one or more of the standards you will be found unsuitable for migration.
+If you meet all 5 standards you are suitable for migration.
+If you do not meet one or more of the standards you are not suitable for migration.

 Letter of Determination